Hrabal/TemPy/README.md

 >>> </html>
 ```

-#### Building blocks
+#### Building Blocks
-You can also create blocks and put them together using the manipulation api, each TemPy object can be used later inside other TemPy object:
+You can also create blocks and put them together using the manipulation API, each TemPy object can be used later inside other TemPy object:
 ```python
 # --- file: base_elements.py
 from somewhere import links, foot_imgs